-The WIS 23 Build Alternatives could adversely affect threatened and endangered species through habitat reduction associated with right of way acquisition and other development pressures.
+The WIS 23 build alternatives could adversely affect threatened and endangered species through habitat reduction associated with right-of-way acquisition and other development pressures.
 Increases in impervious area will degrade water quality that could affect rare mussel populations within the corridor.
 Increased runoff can result in wetland sedimentation that can alter and degrade native plant communities, favoring monotypic stands of nuisance or exotic species.
-Table 4.0-10 lists the direct right of way needed for each WIS 23 alternative.
-This will result in the direct loss of habitat.
+Table 4.0-10 lists the direct right of way needed for each WIS 23 alternative and improvements associated with corridor preservation, if implemented.
+This could result in some loss of habitat.
+In the future, if WisDOT determines that transportation improvements are needed within the preserved areas, subsequent environmental documentation would be prepared to evaluate a range of alternatives and associated impacts and costs.

-Table 4.0-10 Right of Way Acquisition-WIS 23 Alternatives
+Table 4.0-10 Right-of-Way Acquisition-WIS 23 Alternatives